 What is the current situation?
-Describe the rationale and list the drivers for change.
-Activities / Outputs What activities are required to achieve the desired outcomes?
+Describe Processes / Activities / Outputs What activities are required to achieve the desired outcomes?
 What will the outcomes (not Longer-term impact / outcomes What long-term changes will your project achieve?

 Sources of evidence that meet desired outcomes: